 where $\epsilon \sim N(0,\sigma^2)$ and $\sigma = 0.05(1+z_\mathrm{true})$.

-We find that the color combination of (g - Y) and (Y - J) offers the most robust separation between the two populations.
-The nine panels in Figure~\ref{fig:blue-red-gal-spe} show the (g - Y) versus (Y - J) distribution of star-forming and quiescent galaxies in each redshift bin.
+We find that the color combination of ($g-Y$) and ($Y-J$) offers the most robust separation between the two populations.
+The nine panels in Figure~\ref{fig:blue-red-gal-spe} show the ($g-Y$) versus ($Y-J$) distribution of star-forming and quiescent galaxies in each redshift bin.
 The black and red solid lines in each panel show the 68 and 95 percent contours of the number density of the two populations.
 It is important to note that due to the scarcity of red galaxies beyond $z=1.8$, we use a wider bin of $\Delta_z = 0.2$ for the final bin, compared to $\Delta_z = 0.1$ used for the earlier bins.
 The well-separated $68\%$ contours indicate the presence of the two galaxy populations in this color–color space.
 However, the $95\%$ contours reveal some overlaps, suggesting that quiescent galaxies remain partially contaminated by the star-forming population.